 Where schools have concerns including not have a designated safeguarding lead (DSL) they should contact ECIRS.
 Emergency contact list

-Please use this guidance to support members of staff keeping in touch by phone with parents of vulnerable children: Keeping in touch guidance for DSLs (PDF)
+Please use this guidance to support members of staff keeping in touch by phone with parents of vulnerable children: Keeping in touch guidance for DSLs (word)

 Guidance: keeping in touch calls for children with an EHCP (word)

 To support members of staff keeping in touch by phone with parents of children with EHC plans.